mideind/GreynirEngine/doc/index.rst

 The trees can then be used to extract information from the text, for instance about contained nouns and noun phrases, person names, verbs, word stems, etc.

+Along the way, Reynir tokenizes the text, finds lemmas and assigns part-of-speech (POS) tags to every word.

 .. figure:: _static/GreynirTreeExampleSmall.png
    :align: center
    :alt: An example of a parse tree